DarioValastro/tic-tac-toe_game/README.md

 ## How to Play

+Click
+- 'Start game' blue button to start a new game
+- 'Join game' green button to join a game

 Join the game using a unique ID assigned by the uuid library.

+Click the board's cell to mark 'X' or 'O'.

-If two moves are made in less than 3 seconds, the game won't allow new users to join.
+If two moves are made in less than 3 seconds, the game won't allow users to join.

 ## Requirements
 - NodeJS and npm